 CONTROLLING ANIMAL DAMAGE TO YOUNG, HEALTHY TREES

-Most animal damage occurs in early spring when bears come out of their dens and the abundance and nutritional value of natural foods are limited.
-In Washington State, the Douglas-fir, western hemlock, and western red cedar are three tree species targeted as a food source by black bears.
-Through tracking of bear populations and researching alternative food provisions, Washington forest managers are finding new options to reduce tree damage.
+Most animal damage takes place in early spring when bears emerge from their dens, and natural food sources are scarce.
+In Washington State, Douglas-fir, western hemlock, and western red cedar are the tree species most targeted by black bears.
+To mitigate tree damage, forest managers in Washington are actively monitoring bear populations and exploring alternative food sources.

-The collaboration among private, government, and tribal forestland managers in Washington and Oregon through the ADCP has led to the creation of a supplemental feeding program to meet the dietary needs of foraging black bears.
-Historically, lethal means were a preferred option for controlling animal damage.
-But since 1985, ADCP members have used the supplemental feeding program as a first option for damage control.
-More than half a million pounds of feed are distributed annually to more than 900 Washington and Oregon feeding stations.
-Research has shown that providing an alternative food source during the critical months of spring the damage was six times less on treated stands than in areas where no supplemental food was available.
-Other control options to forest managers include fencing, birth chttp://www.wfpa.org/page/timber-harvest/ontrol, devices to frighten bears, repellents, introducing alternative natural plants, and transporting bears to other areas.
+Collaboration among private, government, and tribal forestland managers in Washington and Oregon has led to the development of a supplemental feeding program designed to meet the dietary needs of foraging black bears.
+Historically, lethal methods were the preferred choice for animal damage control.
+However, since 1985, members of the Animal Damage Control Program (ADCP) have made the supplemental feeding program their primary approach to damage control.
+Annually, over half a million pounds of feed are distributed across more than 900 feeding stations in Washington and Oregon.
+Research has demonstrated that providing an alternative food source during the critical spring months resulted in six times less damage in treated stands compared to areas without supplemental food.
+Forest managers also have other options at their disposal, including fencing, repellents, introducing alternative native plants, and relocating bears to different areas.

 How Timber Harvesting Has Become an Art and a Science